 Prior to joining HPIO in 2008, Wiselogel was the Communications Specialist for Health Care Excel, the Medicare Quality Improvement Organization for Kentucky and Indiana.
 He holds a bachelor’s degree in communications from the University of Louisville and a master’s degree in journalism and new media from Emerson College in Boston, Massachusetts.

-Akah holds a law degree and a master’s in public policy from the Ohio State University.
-She also holds a bachelor’s degree in philosophy from Lawrence University in Wisconsin.
+Akah holds a law degree and a master’s in public policy from the Ohio State University and a bachelor’s degree in philosophy from Lawrence University.

 Ms. Almasi holds a master of public administration from Ohio State University and a bachelor of arts in international studies from Miami University.